 Where is the Pai Land split?

-3. Visit 10 fun things to do in Pai Waterfalls
+3. Visit Pai Waterfalls

 Southeast Asia has some of the most amazing waterfalls in the world and there are some epic waterfalls in Pai.
 I got to see a few of Pai’s best waterfalls.
 However, I preferred the Mor Paeng Waterfall as there is a little more to see and you can relax on some cool rocks.
 Just take your time here it can be slippy in some areas.
 The waterfalls in Pai are not to far from the centre of Pai, it will take you between 20-25 minutes to reach them by scooter.